Nair-Anuja/DataMigration/README.md

 The two notebooks will be added to a data factory pipeline to automate the job fully.

 ## Data Loading using Azure Synapse Analytics
+Azure synapse Anlytics workspace was set up under a different resource group and a new data lake storage was created for easy clean up after project completion.

 ## Data Reporting using PowerBI